-He gave us a vocabulary lesson in Graffiti and Street Art that I’ll try to infuse in this post
+A vocabulary lesson in Graffiti and Street Art

-Graffiti Art is painted with aerosol spray cans.
-Even though artists have been “decorating” their environment since pre-historic times, graffiti art didn’t really emerge until the 60s and was mostly seen in New York and Philadelphia.
-After hip hop became popular, it spread to other urban cities and is often seen in Europe and Japan.
+Aerosol spray cans are a graffiti artist’s most precious tool to express their art.
+Art has been produced on walls since pre-historic times, but graffiti art, as we know it today, didn’t fully emerge until the 60s and was mostly seen in New York and Philadelphia.
+After hip hop became popular, it spread to other urban cities and is also often seen in Europe and Japan.

 It’s been associated with gangs but reputable graffiti artists don’t condone gang philosophy.
 However, they’ve appropriated some of the aesthetics of gang writing, fashion, and certain aspects of their lifestyle which has helped them form their unique LA style.

-Galo became fascinated with letters since he was a small child.
-He told us he was introduced to graffiti art through the hip hop scene and used to draw band logos.
-Fonts were his thing and became an expert in them.
+Galo became fascinated with letters as a small child.
+He told us he was introduced to graffiti art through the hip-hop scene and used to draw band logos.
+Fonts were his thing and he became an expert in them.
 There’s a documentary about the Helvetica font that he suggested we watch.
 It’s the most popular font on the planet

 Graffiti artists and crews